-Compared with studies on independent data, few works test for high-dimensional means in temporally dependent data, which are common in economics, mainly because of the difficulties in dealing with the temporal dependence, while accounting for the column-wise dependence between the high-dimensional components.
+Comparing with the studies for independent data, there have been less works on testing for high-dimensional means for temporally dependent data which are common in economic big data, mainly due to the difficulties in dealing with the temporal dependence while having to account for the column-wise dependence among the high-dimensional components.
 Chernozhukov et al. (2019) extended the Gaussian approximation results for the maximum statistics to weakly dependent data under the β -mixing conditions.
-Using this result, they constructed an L{∞} -test using a kernel-based multiplier bootstrap procedure; see Chang et al. (2018) and Qiu and Zhou (2022) for global and multiple testing procedures for high-dimensional precision and partial correlation matrices.
+Using this result, an L{∞} -test was constructed by a kernel based multiplier bootstrap procedure; see Chang et al. (2018); Qiu and Zhou (2022) for the global and multiple testing procedures for high-dimensional precision and partial correlation matrices.
 However, the maximum test is less advantageous for detecting weak signals.
-For L_2 -type tests, Ayyala et al. (2017) extended the procedure of Bai and Saranadasa (1996) to m-dependent Gaussian data, under the moderate dimensionality where p and n are of the same order.
-Wang and Shao (2020) considered one-sample testing for a high-dimensional mean using a U-statistic formulation under physical dependence with a geometric decaying rate.
-Instead of estimating the variance of the statistic, Wang and Shao (2020) construct the test using self-normalization.
+For L_2 -type tests, Ayyala et al. (2017) extended the procedure of Bai and Saranadasa (1996) to m-dependent Gaussian data under the moderate dimensionality where p and n are at the same order.
+Wang and Shao (2020) considered one-sample testing for a high-dimensional mean via a U-statistic formulation under the physical dependence with geometric decaying rate.
+Instead of estimating the variance of the statistic, Wang and Shao (2020) constructed the test via the self-normalization.

-The remainder of the paper is organized as follows.
+The paper is organized as follows.
 Section 2 outlines the assumptions on the data distribution and the temporal dependence.
-The U-statistic formulation is introduced in Section 3, with the theoretical result on its asymptotic normality.
+The U-statistic formulation is introduced in Section 3 with the theoretical result on its asymptotic normality.
 Section 4 constructs the variance estimator of the proposed statistic and shows its ratio consistency.
 Section 5 provides the implementation and data adaptive tuning parameter selection for the proposed test.
-Section 6 analyzes the power of the proposed test and compares it with that of the SN test.
-Sections 7 and 8 report results from simulation studies and a real-data analysis, respectively, on S&P 500 stock returns.
-All technical proofs are relegated to the Supplementary Material.
+Section 6 analyzes the power of the proposed test and compares it with that of the self-normalized test.
+Sections 7 and 8 report results from simulation studies and a real data analysis on S&P 500 stock returns.
+All the technical proofs are relegated to the supplementary material (SM).